xxLestadxx/Dissertation/README.md

 ✔ Creation of a system based on a "kingdom model" with free and slaved people

 ✔ Query for personID - when using the REST for id you have to provide the full "name" - ex: resource:org.example.trading.Trader#exampleTraderID

+✔ who is certifying which info (Resources/Participants ACL) - again with the given restrictions it can be just an update function.

 ✔ who is using which info (Resources/Participants ACL) - created ACL - rules for what kind of resource can be used by a participant